ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 ## Executive Summary

 WebCheckers, as the name suggests, is a web based application which allows users to play a fully functional game of checkers with other signed-in players.
 The project utilizes the Spark micro web framework and FreeMarker Template Engine to circumvent the burden of writing boilerplate code, which allows functionality to be the primary focus.
-The high level architecture chosen for the project is a multi-tier pattern which consists of the UI, Model, and Application tiers to provide a logical separation of class responsibility.
-The Agile development cycle was used to incrementally implement the different functionalities of the MVP and additional features.
+The high level architecture of the project is a multi-tier pattern which consists of the UI, Model, and Application tiers.
+These tiers provide a logical separation of class responsibility.
+The Agile development cycle was used to incrementally implement the different functionalities of the MVP and related enhancements.

 #### Purpose
-The WebCheckers application aims to create a browser based environment where users can play a game of checkers with their peers.
-The gameplay must adhere to the standard American rules.
+The WebCheckers application aims to create a browser based environment where users can play games of checkers with their peers.
+Gameplay adheres to the standard American rules of checkers.

 ### Glossary and Acronyms